Burmese Python Care Sheet

 Burmese Python Water

 Burmese pythons should always have access to fresh water.
-A heavy ceramic bowl, like the type that's used for rabbits, works well.
+A heavy ceramic bowl like the PetRageous Ceramic Water Bowl, works well.
 It is not necessary for the snakes to be able to submerge themselves in the water dish.

 Burmese Python Handling and Temperament